bbalasub1/glmnet_python/README.md

 This is a python alpha-version of the R glmnet library.
 The underlying fortran codes are the same as the R version, and uses a pathwise coordinate descent algorithm.

-Currently, glmnet calls work for gaussian, multi-variate gaussian, binomial, multinomial, poisson and cox models are implemted models are implemented.
+Currently, glmnet calls for gaussian, multi-variate gaussian, binomial, multinomial, poisson and cox models are implemented for both normal and sparse matrices.

 Additionally, cross-validation is also implemented for gaussian, binomial and multinomial models.

+CV for multi-variate gaussian, cox and poisson models are yet to be implemented.
+Further, all CV is done serially.
+Parallel versions are yet to be implemented.

 During installation, the fortran code is compiled in the local machine using gfortran, and is called by the python code.